ExchangeUnion/docs/RaspiXUD.md

 2147483648 bytes (2.1 GB, 2.0 GiB) copied, 15.5791 s, 138 MB/s
 xud@ubuntu:~$ sudo rm /media/SSD/deleteme.dat
 ```
-15. Geth needs loads of RAM when syncing, so we need to create a swap file (overflow RAM) of 8GB on the external SSD:
+Important: geth needs loads of RAM when syncing, so we need to create a swap file (overflow RAM) of 8GB on the external SSD:
 ```bash
 # create a swap file on the SSD, we recommend a size of 8GB
 xud@ubuntu:~$ sudo fallocate -l 8G /media/SSD/swapfile